 • To be eligible for admission to the Mortgage Down Payment and Closing Cost Program applicants must:

 • Not be an existing or former Mutual Help Participant of NAHASDA Home buyer/Lease with option to Purchase regardless of a Housing Service Area.

-• Have an annual family income which does not exceed 80% of the national Median income published by HUD.
+• Have an annual family income which meets 50% but does not exceed 80% of the national Median income published by HUD.

 • Be 18 years or older.